OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration.rst

 and got to :menuselection:`Extensions --> Modules`, you will see modules list, please select module you want to configure click :menuselection:`Settings`, you will see list of settings which is possible to change.

-Entries in the settings list are loaded and saved in file located in `var/configuration/shops`.
+Entries in the settings list are loaded and saved in configuration files located in `var/configuration/shops`.
-For each shop id there is one file with the complete configuration for the shop.
-So if the shop has id 1, the file would be named 1.yaml.
+For each shop id there is one directory with the complete configuration for the shop.
+So if the shop has id 1, a directory would be named 1.
 See the example below:

 .. code::